 The cookie is information stored in the text file on the user’s hard drive (client-side) by the web server.
 This information is used later by the web browser while accessing the website.
 Ideally, the cookie is used to store personalized user information or data in an encrypted or secure manner.
 These small files act as unique identifiers, allowing websites to remember a particular user for a given time.
 These files are not harmful to users.
 Sometimes, if the user’s personal information is stored in the cookie and hackers steal the cookie, the hacker can get the confidential information, leading to security issues.
 That’s why the testing of Cookie is the most important.
 There are two types of cookies: Persistent Cookies and Non-Persistent cookies.

 Testing of Error Messages

-In a well-developed website, the error messages are very helpful in guiding users to success and erroneous conditions.
-At the same time, navigating through the application if poorly designed error messages will easily misguide the end-users.
+In a well-developed website, the error messages are very helpful in guiding users to success and erroneous conditions while navigating through the application; if poorly designed, error messages will easily misguide the end-users.
 Many websites use different interesting pages when a 404 error is displayed.

 Required field and optional field validation

-The proper handling of required and optional fields should be efficiently handled.
-Ideally, the application should not be submitted unless and until all required fields are correctly filled.
+The required and optional fields should be handled efficiently.
+Ideally, the application should not be submitted until all required fields are correctly filled.
 The required error message should be displayed when the user proceeds with not filling in the mandatory fields.
 It should not restrict you from proceeding further if the optional fields are not filled.

 This type of testing is a subset of Security testing.
-This testing needs to check if the sensitive modafinil online sale data is not stored in temporary internet files or in an encrypted format like passwords, credit card information, bank number, etc.
+This testing must check if the sensitive modafinil online sale data is not stored in temporary internet files or an encrypted format like passwords, credit card information, bank numbers, etc.

 Performance testing can be applied to understand the website’s scalability and any loopholes in the load balancing and to test the response time between a request (from the client) and the reply (from the server) and the amount of load/stress the site can sustain.